raflianoza/raflianoza/README.md

 # 💫 About Me:
-🔭 Studying at MAN Insan Cendekia Sumedang<br>🌱 Interested in Frontend Web Development, Competitive Programming, and Server Administrator<br>💬 Coding since I was 10
+🔭 Studying at MAN Insan Cendekia Sumedang.<br>🌱 Interested in Frontend Web Development, Competitive Programming, and Server Administrator.<br>💬 Coding since I was 10.

 ## 🌐 Socials: